Asheville, North Carolina: 1900s

 From the start of the depression through the 1980s, economic growth in Asheville was slow.
 During this time of financial stagnation, most of the buildings in the downtown district remained unaltered.
 As a result, Asheville has one of the most impressive, comprehensive collections of Art Deco architecture in the United States.

-In 1959, the city council would purchase property partially located in neighboring Henderson County for the development of Asheville Regional Airport.
-The North Carolina General Assembly would pass a bill that would to redesign the boundaries of Buncombe and Henderson to include the proposed airport property entirely in Buncombe, allowing Asheville to annex the complete site.
+In 1959, the City Council purchased property partially located in neighboring Henderson County for the development of Asheville Regional Airport.
+The North Carolina General Assembly passed a bill to redraw the boundaries of Buncombe and Henderson counties to include the proposed airport property entirely in Buncombe, allowing Asheville to annex the complete site.

+The last passenger train to serve Asheville, a coach-only remnant of the Southern Railway's Carolina Special, made its last run on December 5, 1968.

 From the 1950s to the 1970s, urban renewal displaced much of Asheville's African-American population.
 Asheville's neighborhoods of Montford and Kenilworth, now mostly white, used to have a majority of black home owners.

 Since the late 20th century, there has been an effort to maintain and preserve the South Asheville Cemetery, in the Kenilworth neighborhood.
 It is the largest public black cemetery in the state, holding about 2000 burials, dating from the early 1800s and slavery years, to 1943.
 Fewer than 100 of the graves are marked by tombstones.

 2000s to present

 In 2003, Centennial Olympic Park bomber Eric Robert Rudolph was transported to Asheville from Murphy, North Carolina, for arraignment in federal court.

 In September 2004, remnants of Hurricanes Frances and Ivan caused major flooding in Asheville, particularly at Biltmore Village.
 In 2006, the Asheville Zombie Walk was organized for the first time, starting a tradition that lasted until 2016.

 In July 2020, the Asheville City Council voted to provide reparations to Black residents for the city's "historic role in slavery, discrimination and denial of basic liberties".
 The resolution was unanimously passed, and Asheville committed to "make investments in areas where Black residents face disparities".
 Also in 2020, efforts were made to remove or change several monuments in the city that celebrated the Confederate States of America or slave owners.
-Attorney Sean Devereux proposed renaming Asheville in honor of Arthur Ashe, whose ancestors were owned by Samuel Ashe, for whom the city was named.
 In June 2021, Asheville Mayor Esther Manheimer was one of 11 U.S. mayors to form Mayors Organized for Reparations and Equity (MORE), a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.